Penn State Penn State: College of the Liberal Arts

 • Collaborative and community-driven archaeology

-• Quantitative and digital approaches to the archaeological and historical records
+• Quantitative and digital approaches to the archaeological, historical, and environmental records

 Jacob Holland-Lulewicz, Principal Investigator in the field